 Percentage of deals that are unannounced by selected sectors

 On average, unannounced fundraisings are significantly smaller in value than those that are announced.
-Though the precise proportion of pounds invested that are unannounced fluctuates each year, the figure has never risen above a third.
+Though the precise proportion of pounds invested that are unannounced fluctuates each year, the figure has never risen above 40%.

 total Amount raised and percent unannounced